HigherOrderCO/HVM3/HVM.md

     heap[dup.loc] = as_sub(su1_val if (dup.tag & 0x4) == 0 else su0_val)
     return (su0_val if (dup.tag & 0x4) == 0 else su1_val)
 ```

+Note that HVM extends the Interaction Calculus with many new types and
+interactions.
+The complete Interaction Table is at INTERS.md.

 ## C FFI and Compiler